Fever Tree

 Available: 1

-Though credited as a Fever Tree release, 1970's ironically-titled "For Sale" was little more than a collection of the earlier Mainstream sides (which may have been rerecorded) and leftover Uni-era odds and ends.
-A quick glance at the liner notes indicated the band had basically collapsed with keyboardist Rob Landis and drummer John Tuttle credited as 'formerly of Fever Tree'.
-Their places were taken by former Byrds drummer Kevin Kelley, keyboardist Grant Johnson, and various members of the Wrecking Crew and The Blackberries on ill thought out backing vocals.
+Though credited as a Fever Tree release, 1970's Scott Holtzman produced "For Sale" was little more than a haphazard retrospective pulling together their first two Mainstream singles ('Hey Mister' and 'Girl Don't Push Me') rounded out by five Uni-era odds and ends.
+A quick glance at the liner notes indicated the band had basically collapsed with keyboardist Rob Landis and drummer John Tuttle appearing on the two Mainstream songs where they were credited as 'formerly of Fever Tree'.
+Their places were taken by former Byrds drummer Kevin Kelley, keyboardist Grant Johnson, various members of the Wrecking Crew with The Blackberries adding ill conceived backing vocals.
 In an online interview guitarist Michael Knust expressed few memories of working on the LP.
 In fact the only track he seemed to have any recollections of were putting lead guitar on the group's cover of Love's 'She Comes In Colors'.
-Most of the material was less than impressive with Keller sounding particularly uninspired (on a couple of tracks like You're Not the Same Baby'' he actually sounded like he was singing with marbles in his mouth).
-As for the side long 'Hey Joe' cover - well ... it was long.
+Most of the material was less than impressive with lead singer Dennis Keller sounding particularly uninspired.
+On tracks like You're Not the Same Baby'' he actually sounded like he was singing with marbles in his mouth.
+As for the side long cover of 'Hey Joe' - well it was long ...
 For his part lead guitarist Michael Knust was all but absent from the proceedings.
-That left the two Mainstream songs ('Hey Mister' and 'Girl Don't Push Me') and the Love cover as the album highlights.
+That left their 1966 debut single 'Hey Mister', a cover of The Music Machines 'Come On In' and a cover of Arthur Lee and Love's 'She Comes In Colors' as the album highlights.

 "For Sale" track listing: